saebyn/raft/README.md

 Requires [Leiningen](https://github.com/technomancy/leiningen).

-The demo can be run with:
+You can run the demo with Leiningen:

     $ lein run

-See some information about command-line arguments:
+You can see some information about command-line arguments:

     $ lein run -- --help

+You can run the test suite using Leiningen:

+    $ lein midje